vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 source attribution.
 All 17 CTest targets pass after rebuilding, without compiler warnings.
 The resolver is 42 lines shorter.

+### Let side-effecting reads and automation run directly

+Record reads annotate fields, and automation startup/callback ticks update state even when callers do not need their return values.
+Remove `nodiscard` from these operations and from automation-intent emission.
+Queries, explicit failure results, and unbound tick results retain their checks.
+The decoded field API already allowed most such calls; remove the redundant casts there as well.
+This removes 145 discard wrappers across formats, shared helpers, and their tests without changing the operations performed.

+Remove two discarded pure queries: a playlist annotation ID lookup and a temporary automation-output view.
+The latter's fade already declares its end tick.
+All 17 CTest targets pass after rebuilding, without compiler warnings.

 ## Further investigation

 - Compiler cursor: duplicated adapters for emitting ordinary performance events;